Venelinhr/sap-ai-design-system-c/README.md

 ## How to Start (3 Steps)

 1. **Clone the repository** — `git clone https://github.com/Venelinhr/SAP-LLM-ready-design-system.git`
-2. **Open in your AI assistant** — Claude, Cursor, Windsurf, VS Code, or ChatGPT
+2. **Open in your AI assistant** — Claude, Cursor, Windsurf, VS Code.
 3. **Start building** — The design system rules load automatically

 See [GETTING_STARTED.md](GETTING_STARTED.md) for the full walkthrough, or jump to [Installation by AI Tool](#installation-by-ai-tool) for tool-specific setup.